HigherOrderCO/Bend/docs/defining-data-types.md

 You can read more about pattern matching rules in [Pattern matching](/docs/pattern-matching.md).

-In conclusion, the `data` keyword is very useful as it allows you to easily create data types and deconstruct them.
+In conclusion, the `type` keyword is very useful as it allows you to easily create data types and deconstruct them.